Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Literature review

-\cite{liesio20} extended SSD by relaxing the assumption that the state (scenario) probabilities were well-specified (typically equally-likely).
-In their approach they identify portfolios that dominate the benchmark for any state probabilities in a given set, Computational results were given for a problem where the underlying assets were diversified industry portfolios (rather than individual equities).
+\cite{post18} presented an approach based on probability estimation using non-parametric empirical likelihood followed by generation of a SSD portfolio.
+Probability estimation involved the solution of a nonlinear program. \cite{liesio20} extended SSD by relaxing the assumption that the state (scenario) probabilities were well-specified (typically equally-likely).
+In their approach they identify portfolios that dominate the benchmark for any state probabilities in a given set.

 \cite{liu2021} showed that FSD and SSD may not be sufficient to discriminate between multiple dominating portfolios with regards to a benchmark.
-They proposed a new criterion called Interval-based SD (ISD) in which different SD orders are applied to different parts of the support of the return distribution.
-They present a reformulation of \cite{dentcheva2006} that maximises portfolio return subject to ISD constraints.
+They proposed a new criterion called Interval-based SD (ISD) in which different SD orders are applied to different parts of the support of the return distribution. \cite{malavasi21} compared the performance of SSD portfolios with efficient portfolios derived using the standard mean-variance approach of~\cite{mark52}.

-\cite{sehgal2019b} presented a robust version of the SSD-formulation of \cite{dentcheva2006}.
-Robustness is introduced by varying asset returns, and the model is developed as the deterministic equivalent of a stochastic programming formulation. \cite{goel2021} also generalised \cite{dentcheva2006} by considering the ``utility improvement'' in portfolio returns instead of the returns themselves.
-The authors proposed replacing the portfolio and benchmark returns by their respective deviations in the SSD constraints.

-\cite{malavasi21} compared the performance of SSD portfolios with efficient portfolios derived using the standard mean-variance approach of \cite{mark52}.
 They also focused on the performance of the global minimum variance portfolio as compared with portfolios that are stochastically dominant to this minimum variance portfolio.

-\cite{cesarone2022} compared the formulations of \cite{roman2013} and \cite{kopa2015} with skewed benchmarks obtained by using the reshaping method of \cite{valle2017}.
+\cite{sehgal2021} presented a robust version of the SSD-formulation of~\cite{dentcheva2006}.
+Robustness is introduced by varying asset returns, and the model is developed as the deterministic equivalent of a stochastic programming formulation.~\cite{goel2021} also generalised~\cite{dentcheva2006} by considering the ``utility improvement'' in portfolio returns instead of the returns themselves.
+The authors proposed replacing the portfolio and benchmark returns by their respective deviations in the SSD constraints. \cite{cesarone2022} compared the formulations of~\cite{roman2013} and~\cite{kopa2015} with skewed benchmarks obtained by using the reshaping method of~\cite{valle2017}.
 They found that SSD portfolios that dominate the skewed benchmark generally perform better out-of-sample.